 Reinstein Ranch is 80 acres in the Historic Livermore Valley, 45 minutes from San Francisco.
 Established in 1854 by a Regent of the University of California, it is one of the oldest continuously operating ranches in Northern California.
-Today it carries an equestrian operation with capacity for up to 90 horses, multiple tenanted residential structures, an active production rental history, and a dormant distillery asset with a documented Prohibition-era heritage.
+Today it carries an equestrian operation with capacity for up to 90 horses, multiple tenanted residential structures, an active production rental history, and an active licensure distillery with a documented Prohibition-era heritage.
 The history is documented.
 The opportunity to acquire it exists once.

 80 Acres